Tameside: Geography

 Werneth Low with the Greater Manchester Urban Area in the background.

 View from Werneth Low over Hyde (left, foreground), towards Ashton-under-Lyne (centre) in the background.

 Tameside borders High Peak in Derbyshire to the east, the Metropolitan Borough of Oldham to the north, the Metropolitan Borough of Stockport to the south, and the City of Manchester to the west.
 Tameside features flat lowlands in the west and highlands in the east where the western edge of the Pennines encroaches on the borough.
 The hills in the east include Hartshead Pike and Werneth Low which is also a country park.
 As well as coal measures running north–south through the centre of the borough, there are areas of peat in the north east and there are large areas of boulder clay all over Tameside.
 Ashton Moss is a peat bog covering about 107 ha and Denton Moor is an area of about 81 ha of peat.

 A view over Tameside, towards Manchester city centre.

 Waterways in Tameside include the rivers Medlock and Etherow, which form parts of Tameside's western and eastern boundaries respectively, and the River Tame crosses the borough north to south, giving Tameside its name.
 The Ashton Canal, the Hollinwood Branch Canal, the Huddersfield Narrow Canal, and the Peak Forest Canal all run through the borough.
 There are also several reservoirs, including the Audenshaw Reservoirs.
 Greenspace accounts for 63.5% of the Tameside's total area, domestic buildings and gardens comprise 17.4%, and the rest is made up of roads and non-domestic buildings.

 Localities within the boundaries of Tameside include: Ashton-under-Lyne, Audenshaw, Broadbottom, Carrbrook, Copley, Denton, Droylsden, Dukinfield, Flowery Field, Gee Cross, Godley, Godley Green, Guide Bridge, Hartshead Green, Hattersley, Haughton Green, Hazelhurst, Heyrod, Hollingworth, Hyde, Landslow Green, Luzley, Millbrook, Micklehurst, Mossley, Mottram in Longdendale, Newton, Park Bridge, Roe Cross, Stalybridge, Warhill, and Woolley Bridge.

 Governance

 Parliamentary constituencies

 The residents of the Tameside are represented in the United Kingdom Parliament by Members of Parliament (MPs) for three constituencies.
 Ashton-under-Lyne, which also includes parts of the Metropolitan Borough of Oldham, is represented by Angela Rayner (Labour).
-Denton and Reddish, which also covers parts of the Metropolitan Borough of Stockport, is represented by Andrew Gwynne (Labour).
+Gorton and Denton, which also covers parts of Manchester, is represented by Hannah Spencer (Green).
 Stalybridge and Hyde, which is entirely within Tameside, is represented by Jonathan Reynolds (Labour).